RPJoshL/Java-Installer/README.md

 # Purpose

-This project provides a simple installation tool for installing your java application under the operating systems *windows* and *linux*.
+This project provides a simple installation tool for installing your java application for the operating systems *windows* and *linux*.

 If you want to use a simple installer instead of the installation method the operating systems ships with (like *msi* or *dpkg packages*) feel free to use this installer.
-This installer can be used for a **single jar file** with a few dependencies.
+It can be used for a **single jar file** with a few dependencies.

 # Features